nyc-crh/site/content/topics/joyful-struggle/camp-jened/_index.md

 The camp made sure that its physical facilities were accessible to its students, and that medical services that campers needed were available as well.
 Some of the counselors were Disabled people, and all of the staff were trained in supporting Disabled people while they were at camp.[^6]

 Camp Jened became a touchstone of the modern disability rights movement.
-Many disabled campers and the counselors who worked there went on to be influential disability rights activists in the United States.
+Many Disabled campers and the counselors who worked there went on to be influential disability rights activists in the United States.
 The Camp Jened community kept in touch, and the work of these activists led to the passage of legislation that required accommodations to include Disabled people in everyday life, from school to the workplace to recreation.[^7] Camp Jened was revolutionary in the ways that it celebrated, uplifted and supported Disabled people.
 Camp Jened closed its doors in 1977, but its impact is felt today.[^8]

 [^1]: Steven L. Sles, “A Haven for the Handicapped,” January 18, 1954, Collection of Honora Rubenstein.